ITS Policies & Procedures

 1. PURPOSE

-The objective of this policy is to ensure that changes to critical Lake Forest College IT Systems are tracked in order to support continuity of IT services, and to reduce the number of negative incidents which may impact College services and users.
-IT Systems include computing devices, networking, communications, applications, and telecommunications systems, infrastructure, hardware, software, data, databases, physical facilities, on-premises servers and cloud-hosted “X as a Service” platforms, and other related systems and services.
+The objective of this policy is to ensure that changes to critical Lake Forest College IT Systems are tracked to promote the continuity of IT services, and to minimize the number of negative incidents which might impact College services and user, and explicitly outline change management policies for systems handling Covered Data in compliance with the Gramm-Leach-Bliley Act (GLBA).
+This policy is designed to uphold regulatory obligations for safeguarding customer information as defined by GLBA.

 2. SCOPE

-While all users of College e-resources should be aware of the policy, this policy only applies directly to College Information Technology Services staff, student workers or interns, and contractors who perform development or system administration work on College IT Systems.
-Systems not managed by Lake Forest College ITS – such as Software as a Service (SaaS) platforms – are outside of the scope of this policy.
-In these instances, ITS will coordinate with the relevant teams or vendors.
+While all users of College e-resources may benefit from awareness of this policy, the policy applies primarily to the College’s Information Technology Services (ITS) staff, student workers or interns, and contractors who perform development or system administration work on any College IT systems, digital infrastructure, or services that receive, process, transmit, store, and/or otherwise handle GLBA “Covered Data” or Protected Information (henceforth referred to as “PI”.)
+All such systems, whether managed by ITS, another department, or a contracted vendor, fall within the scope of this policy.
+Systems not managed by Lake Forest College ITS – such as Software as a Service (SaaS) platforms – are included if they receive, process, transmit, store, or handle PI.
+In cases where such systems are not directly managed by Lake Forest College Information Technology Services, ITS will ensure that appropriate change management practices compliant with GLBA requirements are coordinated with the responsible teams or vendors.

 3. ENTERPRISE APPLICATIONS CHANGE MANAGEMENT TERMS